Emmys 2019: From Game of Thrones to Fleabag, the full list of winners

 Welcome to the 71st Primetime Emmys!
-Television's biggest awards night kicked off Sunday at 5 p.m.
-PT in LA.
-The biggest win of the night went to, yes, Game of Thrones.
-The show took home outstanding drama series, plus Peter Dinklage won best supporting actor in a drama.
-A fitting farewell to the hugely influential HBO series (let's ignore that it had a record number of nominations and won just two).
+Television's biggest awards night took place Sunday night in LA, and the biggest win of the night went to, yes, Game of Thrones.
+The show took home the award for outstanding drama series, and Peter Dinklage won best supporting actor in a drama.
+It was a fitting farewell to the hugely influential HBO series (let's ignore that it had a record number of nominations and won just two).

 If you want to check out how good/bad our winner predictions were, here's everything you need to know.
 And now that the event is over, head to IMDb's aftershow for interviews with some of the victors.